jhpyle/docassemble/_docs/documents.md

 you have more direct, [WYSIWYG] control over document formatting.

-The advantage of the [Markdown](#from markdown) method is that you can concentrate on the content and let **docassemble** handle the formatting.
-For example, there are automatic methods for generating case captions in legal documents created from [Markdown], whereas if you create your legal document in .docx format, you will need to construct your caption in the [.docx template file](#docx template file) and make sure that it gets filled in correctly.
+The advantage of the [Markdown](#from markdown) method is that you can concentrate on the content and let the Steward handle the formatting.
+For example, there are automatic methods for generating case captions in legal documents created from [Markdown], whereas if you create your legal document in DOCX format, you will need to construct your caption in the [DOCX template file](#docx template file) and make sure that it gets filled in correctly.
 The [Markdown](#from markdown) method allows for more readable embedded if/then/else statements.
-In the [.docx template](#docx template file) method, you have to write:
+In the [DOCX template](#docx template file) method, you have to write:

 > I {% raw %}{% if employed %}have a job.{% else %}am unemployed.{% endif %}{% endraw %}